etimberg/pycircuitbreaker/README.md

 ## Usage

-The simplest usage of `pycircuitbreaker` is to wrap decorate a function that can fail using `circuit`.
+The simplest usage of `pycircuitbreaker` is to decorate a function that can fail using `circuit`.

 ```python
 from pycircuitbreaker import circuit